Are you comfortable getting dirty while working with tools and heavy machinery? If yes, a career as a plumber might be perfect for you.

 5. Skills To Become A Plumber In Australia

-Before joining a training program, it is advised to figure out whether you have the desired skills and educational prerequisites for this job.
+Before joining a training program, figure out whether you have the desired skills and educational prerequisites for this job.

 Here are the top qualities and traits that are highly desirable in a plumbing professional: